top of page

 What are finger injuries?

 Finger injuries are common and range from minor cuts and scrapes to wounds with major damage to bone, tendons, and ligaments.
 If not treated properly, serious finger injuries can lead to permanent deformity and loss of function.
 Careful treatment allows for a faster and more complete recovery.
-Although bleeding, bruising, deformity or swelling of an injured finger may be obvious, significant injuries may be present that are not obvious right away.
-Some symptoms, such as redness, pus, and fever of infection, will not develop for hours to days.
+Although bleeding, bruising, deformity, or swelling of an injured finger may be obvious, significant injuries may be present that are not obvious right away.
+Some symptoms, such as redness, pus, and fever, may not develop for hours to days.

 Many different types of finger injuries are common: a laceration (cut) may only go through the skin, or it may cut through blood vessels, nerves, and tendons that lie just under the skin; an avulsion occurs when part of the skin or soft tissue is torn off, and with an amputation, the tissue is completely cut or torn away from the finger.
 Finger injuries may include: